Clicky

 Some contractors and building departments will tell you that permits are required for any solar work.
 This isn't always true, but challenging incorrect information can be more expensive than just paying for unnecessary permits.
 Pick your battles wisely.

-Permit Avoidance Strategies (Legal):
+Permit Avoidance Strategies (Legal)

 Portable solar systems that aren't permanently installed typically don't require permits.
 This includes RV-style systems, solar generators, and temporary installations that can be easily moved.
+The definition of "portable" varies by jurisdiction—research your local interpretation.

 Installing systems in phases below permit thresholds can sometimes avoid permit requirements.
 However, this approach requires careful planning and may not work in all jurisdictions.
+Some building departments view this as permit evasion and may impose penalties.

 HOA and Deed Restrictions